Small firms to recruit over 200,000 new apprentices in next year

 The benefits of hiring new apprentices

-“Through offering an apprenticeship, you and your company can find yourself with a passionate and professional fresh pair of hands to give you much needed help when starting your company.
+In a recent article for Business Advice, Graeme Donnelly, founder of company formation agent Quality Formations, said that many small business owners consider their existing workforce as more capable than apprentices, while hiring an untrained employee could be a drain on time and resources.
+However, they could be overlooking the value of bringing new apprentices into their company. ?By employing somebody who is yet to be trained, you can ensure they are educated to your standards and have the right learning opportunities, giving them the right tools to do an effective job. ?Through offering an apprenticeship, you and your company can find yourself with a passionate and professional fresh pair of hands to give you much needed help when starting your company.
 They offer an unbiased avenue of thought, as well as delivering an untapped level of enthusiasm to assist your startup in finding its feet.?
 How to manage workplace relationships as an employer